 Muslim minorities continue to face repression.
 Some Iranian Sunni leaders have reported widespread abuses and restrictions on their religious practice, including detentions and torture of Sunni clerics, as well as bans on Sunni teachings in public schools and Sunni religious literature, even in predominantly Sunni areas.
 Sufi and Sunni Muslim leaders are regularly intimidated and harassed by intelligence and security services and report widespread official discrimination.
 The Sunni community still has not been able to build a mosque in Tehran.
+Ethnic Turkmen Sunni Muslims from the northeastern part of Iran bordering Turkmenistan report an intense government campaign to convert them to Shi'a Islam.

+In November 2007, clashes in the western city of Borujerd between security forces and followers of a mystic Sufi order resulted in dozens of injuries and the arrests of approximately 180 Sufis.
+The clashes occurred after authorities began bulldozing a Sufi monastery; authorities are reportedly cracking down because the number of Sufi followers is growing.
+It is not clear how many remain in detention or if any charges have been brought against those arrested.
+In May 2007, security forces arrested the leader of the Nematollahi Gonabadi Sufi order, Nurali Tabandeh: the reason for his arrest and whether formal charges have been brought against him are not known.
 In February 2006, Iranian authorities closed and destroyed a Sufi house of worship in the northwestern city of Qom and arrested approximately 1,200 Sufis who took to the streets in protest.
 Most were released within hours or days, although dozens reportedly suffered serious injuries.
 More than 170 Sufis were detained and reportedly tortured in order to extract confessions that would be broadcast on national television.
 Those who were released were forced to sign agreements saying they would not attend Sufi religious activities in Qom and would make themselves known to intelligence offices.
 Some were forced to sign documents renouncing their beliefs.
 In May, a court sentenced more than 50 Sufis to jail on various charges in connection with the February incident.
 According to the State Department, the defendants and their two lawyers were sentenced to a year in prison, fines, and 74 lashes.
-In addition, there were reports in the past year that the government is considering banning Sufism outright.
+In addition, there were reports that the government is considering banning Sufism outright.

 The constitution of Iran formally recognizes Christians, Jews, and Zoroastrians as protected religious minorities who may worship freely and have autonomy over their own matters of personal status (e.g. marriage, divorce, and inheritance).
-Nevertheless, the primacy of Islam and Islamic laws and institutions adversely affects the rights and status of non-Muslims.
-Members of these groups are subject to legal and other forms of discrimination, particularly in education, government jobs and services, and the armed services.
-Non-Muslims may not engage in public religious expression and persuasion among Muslims; some also face restrictions on publishing religious material in Persian.
+Nevertheless, the primacy of